Candidates for Oregon Preliminary licensure must submit passing scores for the following tests:

 The focus in undergraduate preparation needs to be on a solid foundation of the content you wish to teach.
 There are foundational education courses that are recommended prior to entering a teacher preparation program, but there are no required prerequisite courses for the MAT.
 It is recommended that you take these classes before the program begins, but it is not required that you take them in order to be admitted to the program.

 You may be admissible to the program with a few courses missing from those listed on the Core Content List.
 However, a significant number of missing courses may result in your being denied an interview.
 Instead, we would recommend that you spend the next year or so working on this missing course work.
 Remember that once you are in the MAT program, you will be taking a full load of courses each term and content coursework is not a part of the program.

-The program is designed as an intensive program to be completed in a year.
-If you wish to discuss the option of extending the program, please contact the Graduate Recruitment Coordinator, Jordon Zardinejad, for options.
+The program is designed as an intensive program to be completed in a year, full time or two years, part time.
+If you have questions regarding the full time and part time options, please contact the Graduate Student Recruitment Coordinator, Gillian Harper.

 Students interested in preparing themselves for entrance into the MAT program should complete testing requirements (see above), and complete at least 40 hours of successful experience working with school-age children or youth at the authorization levels and content area for which you are seeking licensure.
 Meet with an Advisor to determine the coursework you need for admission.

 Cost of the program varies from year to year.
 See tuition/fees for more information.
 Some additional costs associated with the program include the graduate application fee ($75), fingerprinting (approximately $75), and testing costs ($225).
 The cost for books should also be budgeted in to your planning with a cost that varies each term.